Visual-Studio-Coder/Recap/README.md

 Why not download my previous app, [QR Share Pro](https://apps.apple.com/us/app/qr-share-pro/id6479589995)?
 It's 100% free, no ads, no in-app purchases, doesn't sell your data or track you, and is [open-source on GitHub](https://github.com/visual-studio-coder/qr-share-pro).

-> [!NOTE]
+> [!WARNING]
-> I, Visual-Studio-Coder, am the sole developer of Recap AI, and this is the official repository listed on the App Store.
-QR Share Pro is unaffiliated with any other user or organization on GitHub.
-For those posting inappropriate spam reviews on my apps, note that whenever Apple removes a review that violates guidelines, my app is boosted on the App Store for a week, so indirectly, spammers help my app gain popularity.
+> I, Visual-Studio-Coder (Vaibhav Satishkumar), am the sole developer of Recap AI, and this is the official repository listed on the App Store.
+Recap AI is not affiliated with any fraudulent users or organizations on GitHub falsely claiming involvement in this project.
+To those posting inappropriate spam reviews on my apps: whenever Apple removes a review that violates guidelines, my app gains a boost on the App Store for a week, so indirectly, spammers contribute to my app's popularity.